TOMMY WISEAU 💖

 He only wanted to make small talk.

-I felt all the anxiety of life fade away as Tommy’s laugh washed over me.
+The anxiety faded away as Tommy’s unforgettable laugh washed over me.

 June 19th, 2020